DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. List all proprieties of an options object with `@param` tags, including their default values, if any.
+  1. List all options object proprieties with `@param` tags, including their default values, if any.

     ```js
     // Bad